New York State Tests: Everything You Need to Know to Help Prepare Your Child

 These standardized pencil-and-paper exams are given at the end of the year in 38 specific subjects (which match a specific AP course).
 A few courses have different ways to assess what students have learned—for example, AP Art and Design students submit a portfolio of work.
 Most U.S. colleges grant credit, advanced placement, or both for qualifying AP scores.
 Colleges also look favorably on students who excel in AP classes and on the exams.

-While it won’t count toward college admissions, the PSAT (Preliminary SAT), taken by high school sophomores and juniors, is good prep for the SAT and the scores are used to identify National Merit Scholars and award merit scholarships.
+While it won’t count toward college admissions, the PSAT (Preliminary SAT) is good prep for the SAT and the scores are used to identify National Merit Scholars and award merit scholarships.
 The multiple-choice test has two sections: Math (algebra, geometry, and trigonometry) and Evidence-Based Reading and Writing, consisting of passage-based questions.
 It is scored out of a total 1520 points.

 The SAT (Scholastic Assessment Test) is a multiple-choice, pencil-and-paper test created and administered by the College Board which provides colleges with one common data point to compare all applicants.
 The SAT is comprised of two sections: Evidence-Based Reading and Writing, and Math.
 The Evidence-Based Reading and Writing is comprised of two tests, one focused on reading and one focused on writing and language.
 The test is 3 hours and scored out of 1600 total points (800 point for each section).